 The Australian Government is often called upon to provide assistance to Australian companies involved in commercial disputes.
-Very often there is little that it can do to assist.
+Very often there is little the government can do to assist.

-In India, Austrade can provide Australian companies a referral to legal or financial firms for professional advice.
+In India, Austrade can provide referrals to legal or financial firms for professional advice.

 - provide companies or individuals with legal advice